activist-org/activist/README.md

 <a href="https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231"><img src=".github/resources/images/figma_logo.png" width="10%" alt="Public Figma Designs" align="right"></a>

 The [designs for activist](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231) are made using [Figma](https://www.figma.com).
-Those interest can use the [discussions](https://github.com/activist-org/activist/discussions) to make suggestions for improvements.
+Those with interest can use the [discussions](https://github.com/activist-org/activist/discussions) to make suggestions for improvements.
 Design related issues are marked with the [`design`](https://github.com/activist-org/activist/issues?q=is%3Aopen+is%3Aissue+label%3Adesign) label.

 Note that the linked Figma file above is the [public facing designs](https://www.figma.com/file/I9McFfaLu1RiiWp5IP3YjE/activist_designs?node-id=805%3A231).
 Those interested in improving them or contributing designs for new features are invited to contact the team on GitHub and via other means.
 We'd love to see a sample of your work, and if everything looks good we'll schedule a time to get connected!